 If you finish editing your video, and notice that a default thumbnail is not generated, this can be from an error that occurred in the uploading process.
 To fix this, you can click on a video to re-initiate an upload, and re-initiate generating a thumbnail.
 You can also customize your Soapbox with a manually selected thumbnail.

 In addition, we recommend checking out the steps on this page to enable Streaming Uploads.
-This feature can help with this issue moving forward!
+This feature can help with thumbnail issues moving forward!

 Generally, it’s helpful for us to know as much about your viewing and recording environment as possible.
 The base level details that are helpful to send along if you’re seeing issues with Soapbox include, but are not limited to: